The FAC currently has 12 active research & evaluation projects in various stages of the research cycle.

 In partnership with Debbie Plath Consulting

-Two research projects are being undertaken as part of the Xstrata Capacity Building Project – one with Carries Place Women's and Children's Services and one with Muswellbrook Women's and Children's Refuge.
+Two research projects are being undertaken as part of the Xstrata Capacity Building Project – one with Carries Place Women's and Children's Services and one with Muswellbrook Women's and Children's Refuge (MWCR).
+MWCR has recently been identified as the preferred supplier for upper Hunter homelessness and outreach services.
+We will work with MWCR as it transitions into its new role.

 Fletcher R. (2013) Ruw spel van vaders bervordert sociale, emotionele en lichamelijke ontwikkeling van jongens en meisjes.
 (Fathers rough play promotes social, emotional and physical development of boys and girls) Edited by Carolien Gravesteijn and Rene Diekstra Jongens & Meisjes: Zoek de verschillen?!
 (Boys & Girls: Spot the difference!)
 Van Gorcum Amsterdam.
 Pp57-67.